KasperskySecurity for Virtualization Light Agent

 Kaspersky Security for Virtualization Light Agent features patented architecture that offloads redundant operations and data to a central Secure Virtual Machine (SVM).
 An optimized agent with reduced footprint and resource requirements – a ‘Light Agent’ – is then deployed to each VM for protection.

-The Light Agent combines Kaspersky Lab’s most advanced anti-malware and network protection technologies to match the agent-based security while delivering sizable virtualization environment performance benefits.
+The Light Agent combines Kaspersky’s most advanced anti-malware and network protection technologies to match the agent-based security while delivering substantial virtualization environment performance benefits.

 Shared Cache - Eliminating redundant operations

 Virtual environments – especially VDIs – often include many similar VMs, each containing identical files.
 Full agent-based solutions waste time and resources running multiple scans of the same file on different VMs.
 Kaspersky’s Shared Cache feature shares the results of file scans, which minimizes the overall load on the IT infrastructure.

 Whenever a file is accessed on a VM, Kaspersky Security for Virtualization Light Agent checks against the shared cash if a verdict has already been issued for the file.
 If the verdict exists, it’s returned to the requesting VM instantly without wasting an extra cycle.
 The file is only scanned again if it has been modified or a user manually requests a scan.